 Do not skip prepping your skin, it makes all the difference in how your tan comes out.

 These days, there are a ton of effective products on the market.
-It just depends on the results you are looking for and how much time you have.
+It depends on the results you are looking for and how much time you have.

-Because it goes on dark, you can see exactly where you are putting it to make sure it goes on evenly.
+And because it goes on dark, you can see exactly where you are putting it to make sure it goes on evenly.

 In the morning, remove your clothes and put your mitt on your left hand.

 With the mitt on your left hand, work from your left leg up your body and apply on your right arm, chest, and neck.